-The action plan allows the district manager to assign a user and target date to each problem area.
+The action plan allows the user conducting the visit to assign corrective actions, a person responsible and a target date to each problem area.

-District managers and owners/franchisees/managers are able to enter their own notes and view each other’s notes thus making issue-resolution collaborative and transparent.
+District managers and owners/franchisees/managers can enter their own notes and view each other’s notes thus making issue-resolution collaborative and transparent.

 Verification photos can be added to each item.

 Step 5: sign the visit

 The system allows the brand to designate several users who are allowed to sign and “sign off” on the visit on a form-by-form basis.
 This provides a record of integrity and locks the visit from further edits.
 Sign the visit electronically with any touch screen device (or even a mouse!).

 Bindy has built-in monitoring for “outstanding” tasks and responsibilities.
 At any given time, anyone may log-in (system may also send email notifications) to check what has and hasn’t been done.
 This results in significant savings to the organization.
 A Bindy retail audit saves the organization over 2 hours and $84.